PaulSHahn/emacssetup/README.md

 pip install autopep8 jedi rope yapf black flake8 pydocstyle
 ```

-Sometimes, you may want to override some pep8 style settings, such as the default line length being set to only allow 80 characters.
+Sometimes, you may want to override some of autopep8's style settings, such as the default line length being set to only allow 80 characters.
 Another current issue is that pycodestyle enforces W503 and W504 out of the box when all warnings are enabled.
 These two rules actually conflict with each other.
 The current best practice in PEP8 is to use W504, as W503 is deprecated.